How does a cash management account work?

 In fact, some accounts offer as much as $2 million in FDIC insurance per depositor, which is eight times more than the coverage offered by most banks.

-The benefits of using a CMA can vary depending on which financial institution you work with, but many can have benefits like:
+The benefits of a CMA can vary depending on which financial institution you work with, but many can offer benefits like:

 - Low-to-free monthly account fees.